github/docs/content/code-security/codeql-cli/getting-started-with-the-codeql-cli/customizing-analysis-with-codeql-packs.md

 * `suites/my-suite.qls` - All queries in the `suites/my-suite.qls` file relative to the current working directory.

-{% note %}

-**Tip**
+> [!TIP]

-The default query suite of the standard {% data variables.product.prodname_codeql %} query packs are `codeql-suites/<lang>-code-scanning.qls`.
+> The default query suite of the standard {% data variables.product.prodname_codeql %} query packs are `codeql-suites/<lang>-code-scanning.qls`.
 Several other useful query suites can also be found in the `codeql-suites` directory of each pack.
 For example, the `codeql/cpp-queries` pack contains the following query suites:
+>

-* `cpp-code-scanning.qls` - Standard Code Scanning queries for C++.
+> * `cpp-code-scanning.qls` - Standard Code Scanning queries for C++.
 The default query suite for this pack.

-* `cpp-security-extended.qls` - Queries from the default  `cpp-code-scanning.qls` suite for C++, plus lower severity and precision queries.
+> * `cpp-security-extended.qls` - Queries from the default  `cpp-code-scanning.qls` suite for C++, plus lower severity and precision queries.

-* `cpp-security-and-quality.qls` - Queries from `cpp-security-extended.qls`, plus maintainability and reliability queries.
+> * `cpp-security-and-quality.qls` - Queries from `cpp-security-extended.qls`, plus maintainability and reliability queries.
+>

-You can see the sources for these query suites in the [{% data variables.product.prodname_codeql %} repository](https://github.com/github/codeql/tree/main/cpp/ql/src/codeql-suites).
+> You can see the sources for these query suites in the [{% data variables.product.prodname_codeql %} repository](https://github.com/github/codeql/tree/main/cpp/ql/src/codeql-suites).
 Query suites for other languages are similar.

-{% endnote %}

 {% ifversion codeql-model-packs %}